 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

 Imagine that your training program is like a pie.
-Let’s consider each ingredient of this pie in detail based on the 70:20:10 model of learning.
+Let’s consider each ingredient of this pie in detail based on the 70:20:10 model for learning.

 70% of Experiential Learning

 What if you can not learn in real-life situations for any reason?
-Some following technologies will help you enhance your learning and achieve the skills.
+Some following technologies will help you enhance your learning and develop the skills.

 Virtual Reality (VR) offers an environment that simulates learners’ real-life situations, which brings a fully-immersive experience.
 It’s an excellent solution for employee training in defense, manufacturing, or any other industry with dangerous workplaces.
 For instance, a fire rescue department in the USA has trained firefighters via a virtual emergency using VR.